Lavlen/raising-parents/README.md

 * As a returning user I want to see fresh content frequently but be able to access old posts
 * As a first time user I should be able to access the site owners social media to learn more about them

+# Design
+## Color scheme
+The colors used in the sites layout is intended to make it sophisticated, neutral and interesting.
+Shades of grey are the main colors used throughout the site, which sits on top of the site's Laurel Green background.
+The navigation bar and footer are black with an opacity set at 0.5.
+The main font colors are a mixture of dark gray and white which makes reading lots of text less taxing on the eyes.
+There is a shade of red used for underlining text and various function buttons within the site that complements the soft colors and adds to the sites personility.

+## Typography
+Playfair Display" and "Open Sans" with "Sans serif" as the fall back font incase the browser does not support the primary font choices.

+## Images
+Bright colored images that are relevant to the site are used throughout to make the site interesting and attractive.
+The large banner image stands out at the top of the page, intended to grab the visitor's attention when the site loads.

+## Wireframes

+How to Add Wire frames?

 # Technologies
 ##    Languages
 *   HTML5